- Solar advice hub

 Is a solar battery worth it?

 A solar battery is a crucial addition to a solar panel system.
-It’s the best way to maximise your savings, protect yourself from power cuts and price rises, and reduce your carbon emissions.
+It’s the best way to maximise your savings and earnings, protect yourself from price rises, and reduce your carbon emissions.

 If you’re wondering how much a solar & battery system could save you, just answer a few quick questions below and we’ll provide you with an estimate.